LSDOlab/lsdo_project_template/docs/src/examples.md

 # Examples

-Unlike tutorials, examples are generated from Python files (.py) and and is more of a collection of run scripts for reference/benchmarking.
+Unlike tutorials, examples can also be generated from Python files (.py) in addition to Jupyter notebooks (.ipynb), and is more of a collection of run scripts for reference/benchmarking.
 Examples may contain documentation in the form of comments.
-However, outputs/visualization from running the script is excluded.
+However, outputs/visualization from running the script is excluded if you are using Python files.

 ```{toctree}